How to Keep Clothes Looking Like New

 Care labels on clothing are often hidden away down a side seam.
 Once you’ve tried a garment on and fallen in love with it, it’s easy to miss this simple step.
 You should always stop and think about the after-care needed for your clothing before you buy.
 Make sure that you take time to read the fabric content as well as the maker’s instructions about the best way to care for your new clothes.
 It surprises me how often a manufacturer puts “dry clean only” on a label.
 This instruction puts me off buying the garment, as having to dry-clean clothes on a regular basis can work out very expensive.

 Delicate fabrics may be labelled “hand wash only” or “wash separately”.
 Use a gentle fabric care wash like if you want to enjoy wearing your favorite sweater a long time.
-You need to be willing to spend the extra time needed to care for these special garments separate from your main wash, then you should probably spend your money on something more durable.
-However, if you love delicate embroidery and fine fabrics, then washing clothes by hand is a skill you'll need to learn and become competent in. hand wash only
+You need to be willing to spend extra time to care for these special garments and separate them from your main wash.
+Otherwise, you should choose more durable fabrics.
+If you love delicate embroidery and fine fabrics, then washing clothes by hand is a skill you'll need to master.
+Forever New

 Most garments have their care instructions written in symbolic form using International Laundry Symbols.
 If you shop for clothes on a regular basis you will quickly become familiar with the symbols.
 If you see one you don't recognize, it's worth asking the store if the item can be put aside for a day while you check online to see what the symbol means.

 Do you read clothing care labels